-Located in Budapest, Hungary, this abandoned painting workshop has been transformed by A + Z Design Studio into a charming mini loft with vintage atmosphere.
+Located in Budapest, Hungary, this abandoned painting workshop has been transformed by A + Z Design Studio into a charming vintage style mini loft with warm atmosphere.

 ‘Attila had put a note through the letterbox to say we were interested in it, but we didn’t hear back for two years.
 It looked abandoned but the owner eventually found our note under a pile of post,’ says Zsuzsa.
 ‘It was in pretty poor condition but we wanted to retain its vintage atmosphere.’

 The huge stretch of windows are original, as are the cast iron radiators.
 The antique rug was bought from a friend of the couples, who collects traditional furniture from Transylvania, the Ukraine and other parts of the former Austro-Hungarian Empire.
 The grey light was from another friend, who specialises in industrial objects.
 The armchair is an original Bauhaus design in oak.

 An Italian industrial storage system separates the sitting room from the sleeping area behind.
 ‘We wanted to keep the space untouched, so we left the walls their original height,’ says Attila.
 The vintage green wooden cabinet is from the ‘Hucul’ tribe from the Carpathian Mountains, a traditional Ukrainian culture known for its craftsmanship.

 The kitchen wall is painted in blackboard paint to emphasise that it is a workspace: the couple use it to write notes and reminders.
 The basin, storage unit and wall clock are from IKEA.

 ‘We wanted a gallery effect, so we painted the dark oak floor in a pale warm grey,’ says Attila.
 The old wooden dining table is another ‘Hucul’ piece from the Carpathians.
 Classic Tolix dining chairs suit the industrial edge.